Web-networks/reproto/README.md

 Neuroide Reproto
 ================

-This library represents the prototype representation layer for Neuroide.
+This library provides the prototype representation layer for Neuroide.
 It consists of

 * Common part: CRDTs, Prototype, Layer, serialization utilities, etc.
 * Client part, which can be run either on JVM or in browser.
 * Server part which is supposed to be run on JVM.

-Server part of the library is utilized in reproto-service.
+Server part of the library is utilized in [reproto-service](https://github.com/Web-networks/reproto-service).
 This document describes the API mostly from client perspective.

 ### Entities